werdnakof/Operating-System-Notes/virtualization/paging.md

 Assume these virtual-to-physical mappings for the example:
 (VPN 39 → PFN 7),(VPN 40 → PFN 8), (VPN 41 → PFN 9), (VPN 42 → PFN 10).

-each instruction fetch will generate two memory references:
+each instruction fetch will generate 2 memory references:
 - one to the page table to find the physical frame that the instruction resides within, and
 - one to the instruction itself to fetch it to the CPU for processing